adidesh07/Sudoku/README.md

 ![](Images/Game.JPG)

+User can visualise how the backtracking algorithm solves the sudoku by clicking the visualise solution button.
+Note that the visualisation is slowed down for the ease of the viewer.
+The actual backtracking process gets completed in a matter or milliseconds.

 ### How to play:
 To play this game, you need to have Pygame installed.
-Download the code and run the file game.py to start playing.
+Download the code and run the file main.py to start playing.